Content in 2023: Social, AI-driven, & made by everyone

 - Think about the goal of your collaboration and use your content on different channels.
 Don’t just focus on social media, but use the content for your website, e-mail, etc., to get the most out of your content.
 The click-through rate of user-generated content is higher than the CTR on campaign content.

 - Invest in long-term collabs.
-It is not only easier to work with parties you already know, but you’ll be extra trustworthy and recognizable when the same ambassadors represent your brand.
+It is not only easier to work with parties you already know, but you’ll be extra trustworthy and recognisable when the same ambassadors represent your brand.
 Keep in mind: not every post performs well.
 One post might go through the roof, and then the next asset from the same creator doesn’t.
 Don’t let that stop you from working with a certain influencer.

 The power of immersive content and storytelling